kajott/TrackMeister/README.md

 - Create a `tm.ini` file with general options in the `[TM]` section.
 The chapter above has a nice example to get started with.
 - Listen through the files (simply double-clicking `tm.exe` should suffice).
 Make mental or written notes about the play order as you want to have it in the compo.
 - Rename the module files by prepending exactly two digits with the running order number, followed by a space, underscore or dash.
 For example, if you want to play `pt.mod` at position 8 in the compo, it becomes `08_pt.mod`, `08 pt.mod` or `08-pt.mod`.
-- Listen to the tracks again and set track-specific options in `tm.ini`.
-For each track you want to set special options for, you create a new section based on the running order, e.g. `[08*]` for the options of the file in the aforementioned example. <br> Typical per-track options are:
+- Listen to the tracks again and configure track-specific options by pressing the **F3** key to open the file-specific configuration window, making the desired changes, and pressing **Ctrl+S** to save them in the end.
+<br> Typical per-track options are:
   - If the track shall loop, set `loop = true`.
 If you also set `fade out after loop = true`, the track will also fade out at this point.
   - If the track shall fade out at some position, set `fade out at =` to the number of seconds after which fading shall start (e.g. `fade out at = 123` fades out after 123 seconds, i.e. 2 minutes and 3 seconds).
     - To determine the proper value, just pause playback at the position where you want the fade to start (using the **Space** key) and press the **P** key to display the position.
 The raw value in seconds can be directly used for the `fade out at` option.
   - If the track shall be played in mono, set `stereo separation = 0`.
-  - If the track shall be played with some volume ramping, set `volume ramping = 10`; if it shall not use ramping, set `volume ramping = 0`.
+  - If the track shall be played with some volume ramping, set `volume ramping = -1`; if it shall not use ramping, set `volume ramping = 0`.
   - You can also override the track's title/artist metadata by setting it manually, e.g. `title = Professional Tracker` and `artist = H0ffman feat.
 Daytripper`.
   - If the instrument/sample texts in the sidebar are utterly uninteresting, you can hide the sidebar completely with `meta enabled = false`.
   - In general, you can override almost every option that TrackMeister has!
 Custom colors per entry?
 No problem.
 Or even an image?
 Sure.
-Have a look into `tm_default.ini` for a list of all possible settings.
-  - When tuning per-track options, it can be useful to put TrackMeister into windowed mode if it was running fullscreen (**F11**), have an editor with `tm.ini` open and use the **F5** key to re-load the configuration and re-start the currently playing track.
+Just scroll through the configuration window to see what can be done.
+  - Note that some option changes don't take place immediately after changing them in the UI, but require reloading the module to become active (**F5** key).
+The status indicator left of each setting gets a difference color (and tooltip) in these cases.
   - Do **not** set a per-track `gain` (volume) yet; we're going to use TrackMeister's assistance for that!
+  - Don't forget to save the settings when done, using **Ctrl+S**!
+All changes file-specific settings are lost when changing the currently played track.
 - When done with the per-track configuration, navigate to track 1 and press **Ctrl**+**Shift**+**L**.
 This will start loudness measurement of the entire playlist.
 After restarting TrackMeister, the tracks should play a bit quieter on average, but without loudness jumps between tracks.
   - If you really want to fine-tune the volume for each track, this is the time.
 Use the `gain =` option with the desired adjustment in decibels.
-- For the compo itself, make sure that the options `autoplay = false` is set, and that `auto advance` is *not* set (or set to `false` too).
+- For the compo itself, make sure that the option `autoplay = false` is set, and that `auto advance` is *not* set (or set to `false` too).
 - During the compo:
   - Show the first entry's slide on the bigscreen.
 In the meantime, run `tm.exe`; it should start with entry #1 loaded, but in paused state.
   - Switch the bigscreen over to the TrackMeister computer and press **Space** to start playback.